History of Mehrangarh Fort of Jodhpur

-The Mehrangarh Fort is located in Rajasthan’s Jodhpur and it is included in India’s largest kila.
+The Mehrangarh Fort is located in Rajasthan’s Jodhpur and it is included in India’s largest Kila.
 It was constructed by Rao Jodha in 1460, which is situated at an elevation of 410 feet from the city and attached to thick walls.
-Within its range, there are many palaces which are especially known for the complex carvings and the expensive patio.
+Within its range, there are many palaces that are especially known for the complex carvings and the expensive patio.

 There is also a curved road to the fort from the lower part of the city.
 The glare of the invasion by the soldiers of the cannon by the soldiers of Jaipur is still visible to us today.
 On the left side of this fort is Kirat Singh Soda’s umbrella, which was a soldier and who gave his life while protecting Mehrangarh Fort.

 There are seven doors in this fort, which includes the Jaipal (meaning – victory) gate, which Maharaja Man Singh made after victory over the army of Jaipur and Bikaner.
 Fatehpal (meaning – win) Gate was built in the memory of the defeat of Mughloh, Ajit Singh.
 The palm marks found on the fort still attract us.